Table of content

 <input type="text" id="name" name="name">

-instructions near the related form fields, using additional text or elements
+- Clear instructions: include clear, concise instructions to guide users through the form.
+Place them near the related fields, using extra text or elements like

 <label for="email">Email:</label>